igormilla/igormilla.github.io/_posts/2018-05-17-rubygems-configuration-for-nexus-repository-manager.md

     Uploading 1 gem to Nexus...
     Unauthorized

-In our nexus setup we have [User Tokens][2] enabled, and the part on how to configure `nexus-gem` to work with User Tokens was completely missing from documentation.
-After some digging I found that `nexus-gem` has a config file at `~/.gem/nexus`, which looked like this:
+We have [User Tokens][2] enabled in our Nexus configuration.
+But documentation was completely lacking any information on how to configure `nexus-gem` to work with User Tokens.
+After some digging I found that `nexus-gem` has a config file located at `~/.gem/nexus`, which looked like this:

     ---
     :url: https://nexus.site.com/repository/gems